Summer Institute Participant Resources

 Participants should be advised that New York City has very strict anti-smoking laws.
 It is illegal to smoke in public buildings, public parks, the student dormitory, on beaches and boardwalks, and where marked.
 Smoking is also illegal throughout the subway and bus system, even on outdoor train platforms.

 Federal regulations require all non-immigrants attending the Summer Institute on visas sponsored by Fordham to check-in with the Office for International Services (OIS).
-Most of the check-in process is handled via the online portal accessible at www.fordham.edu/ois with instructions provided via email.
+Most of the check-in process is handled via the online portal accessible at www.fordham.edu/ois with instructions provided via email by OIS.
 Further information regarding visa regulations will be provided on the first day of the program.
 Summer Institute students holding a Fordham-sponsored visa should bring their I-20 form, passport and I-94 card with them on the first day.

 • Fordham Law strongly recommends that all Summer Institute participants arrange for health insurance coverage for their time in the United States.
 Participants are encouraged to check with their current provider to see if coverage extends to their stay in New York.